Henry A. Crabb: Biography

 He was a leader of the Whig party and was known as a pro-slavery activist.
 Crabb was originally from Tennessee.
 His father was a lawyer and a judge, Henry A. Crabb Sr. He moved to Vicksburg, Mississippi in 1844 where he worked as a lawyer.
 He killed Edward Jenkins, editor of the Vicksburg Whig newspaper, in a street fight.
 Jenkins apparently pulled a knife and stabbed Crabb several times, in response to which Crabb pulled out a gun and fatally shot Jenkins in the heart.

 Crabb also married Filomena Ainsa and had two children with her.
 Crabb was an unsuccessful candidate for the United States Senate on the Know Nothing party ticket in 1857.
 After losing, he organized a filibustering expedition to the Mexican state of Sonora to aid the Liberal rebels in Mexico's ongoing Reform War, specifically the leader of the Liberals in Sonora, Ignacio Pesqueira.
 After Crabb crossed the border, however, Pesqueira turned on him, and Crabb's forces were defeated in an eight-day battle at Caborca in April 1857.
-The survivors, including Crabb, were captured and then executed what has been termed the Crabb massacre.
+The survivors, including Crabb, were captured and then executed in what has been termed the Crabb massacre.
 According to one report in a Mississippi newspaper, "his head was preserved in spirits of wine and sent to the city of Mexico."
 Other accounts claim it was mezcal.